drorvt/DrorTask/README.md

 ### Prerequisites

 1. We need to install *.[virtualbox](https://www.virtualbox.org/wiki/Downloads) and *.[vagrant](https://www.vagrantup.com/downloads.html) on our local computer to work with vagrant.
-2.Create a public docker repository at dockerhub, to push the docker images 3.Setup continous build, use in github Travis CI to build and push the docker image to dockerhub 4.install virtualbox and vagrant on our local computer to work with vagrant.
+2. Create a public docker repository at dockerhub, to push the docker images
+3. Setup continous build, use in github Travis CI to build and push the docker image to dockerhub
+4. install virtualbox and vagrant on our local computer to work with vagrant.

 ### Installation Application

 We will review the docker file, the app code and the travis-ci file

 ## main.go
 first we check for the port to use, then convert it to a number, register the handler for our HTTP function and listen for requests, this code should print our ip address as you would expect by the name.